joshua-d-miller/joshua-d-miller.github.io/_posts/2018-11-30-munki-styling-part-deux.markdown

 ![Managed Software Center - With CSS](https://joshua-d-miller.com/images/feedback_and_ticker.gif)

 If you have any additional questions or comments please feel free to message me in the MacAdmins Slack or send me an email or add a comment below.
 Once again, I'd like to thank [John Pater](https://github.com/jpat14) for assisting me with this process and helping me make Managed Software Center really shine.
-Also, a big thank you [Greg Neagle](https://twitter.com/gregneagle) for making such a fantastic product that is cusomtizable like this.
+Also, a big thank you to [Greg Neagle](https://twitter.com/gregneagle) for making such a fantastic product that is cusomtizable like this.